rosinaSav/RBP_motifs/README.md

+***DISCLAIMER***
+The code in this repository has not been packaged to be run out of the box.
+For instance, there are many software dependencies that haven't been explicitly documented, and the documentation regarding how to run the scripts is also insufficiently documented for external use.
+The purpose of the repository is to serve as an explicit record of the analyses performed in the paper.
+It is thus primarily a supplement to the methods.
+However, if anybody did wish to reuse any of the code and was having issues or questions, please do contact me (rosinasavisaar@gamil.com) and we'll get it to work.
+****************

-Source code for paper on RBP motifs. housekeeping.py, nucleotide_comp.py, plotting.py, read_and_write.py,
-cython_func.pyx, my_stats.py, bedtools_games.py, ensembl_ops.py and conservation.py are modules and not all of the code
-that they contain is relevant to the paper.
+Source code for the Savisaar and Hurst 2016 Molecular Biology and Evolution paper. housekeeping.py, nucleotide_comp.py, plotting.py, read_and_write.py, cython_func.pyx, my_stats.py, bedtools_games.py, ensembl_ops.py and conservation.py are custom modules that I've written for my personal use and not all of the code that they contain is relevant to the paper.
 The R scripts are necessary for the module my_stats.py.
 The perl script are necessary for the module ensembl_ops.py.